Karl Bodenschatz

-Karl-Heinrich Bodenschatz (10 December 1890 – 25 August 1979) was a German general who was the adjutant to Manfred von Richthofen in World War I and the liaison officer between Hermann Göring and Adolf Hitler in World War II.
+Karl Georg Bodenschatz (sometimes wrongly Karl-Heinrich; 10 December 1890 – 25 August 1979) was a German general who was the adjutant to Manfred von Richthofen in World War I and the liaison officer between Hermann Göring and Adolf Hitler in World War II.

 Biography

 Early life and First World War

 Bodenschatz was born in Rehau, Kingdom of Bavaria in 1890.
 He enlisted in the Royal Bavarian 8th Infantry Regiment (Königlich Bayerisches 8.
-Infanterie-Regiment „Großherzog Friedrich II. von Baden“) and was a cadet at the War Academy in Metz.
-He was commissioned a Leutnant on 28 October 1912.
-Following the German entry into World War I he saw active infantry service on the Western Front and participated in the Battle of Verdun.
-After being wounded four times, in 1916 he transferred to the Deutsche Luftstreitkräfte.
+Infanterie-Regiment „Großherzog Friedrich II. von Baden“) in Metz on 23 July 1910 and was commanded to War School in Munich.
+He was commissioned a Leutnant (2nd Lieutenant) on 28 October 1912.
+Following the German entry into World War I, he saw active infantry service on the Western Front and participated in the Battle of Verdun.
+After being wounded four times, on 15 July 1916, now a 1st Lieutenant (since 16 March 1916), he transferred to the Deutsche Luftstreitkräfte.
 He served as an adjutant in Jagdstaffel 2 ("Jasta Boelcke") and then in Jagdgeschwader 1 based at Avesnes-le-sac.
 He was adjutant to Manfred von Richthofen and later, after the deaths of Manfred von Richthofen and his successor Wilhelm Reinhard, to Hermann Göring, who took over command of the fighter wing in June 1918.

 Between the wars

 After the war, Bodenschatz was carried over into the Reichswehr as a regular officer and served in the 21st (Bavarian) Infantry Regiment from 1919 until April 1933.
 He had maintained a friendship with Göring and joined the Luftwaffe as his military adjutant, serving in this capacity until 1938, visiting Britain in November 1938.
 In 1939, he warned the Polish military attaché in Berlin that Nazi Germany was planning to invade Poland by the end of the year.

-Left to right: Karl Bodenschatz, Walter von Reichenau and Wilhelm Keitel in 1939.